-The FY2012-2018 TIP was reviewed for projects that were considered to improve local safety, preserve the existing roadways, or enhance the local transportation system, and the projects that could possibly be mapped, were mapped.
-Projects were categorized as either a highway, bridge, rail intersection improvement, or a bicycle/pedestrian project.
+The FY2012-2018 TIP was reviewed for projects that were considered to improve local safety, preserve the existing roadways, or enhance the local transportation system, and the projects that could be mapped, were mapped.
+Projects were categorized as either a highway project, a bridge project, or a rail project.
 Maps 4.3 and 4.4 on pages 4-13 and 4-14 respectively, display the relationship between locations of TIP projects and overlapping community of concern Block Groups.